 - Not to discriminaten on the grounds of birth, racial origin, sex, religion, opinion, disability, age, illness, sexual orientation or gender identity or any other condition or circumstance.

 To that end, the education administrations of the autonomous communities constitute commissions or bodies of admission.
-Only in the event of there not being enough places to meet the demand, a series of priority admission criteria, common to the entire state (article 84.2 of the Organic Law 2/2006 on Education [LOE], as amended by Organic Law 3/2020 [LOMLOE]), are applied: other siblings enrolled in the institution;
+Only in the event of there not being enough places to meet the demand, a series of priority admission criteria, common to the entire state (article 84.2 of the Organic Law 2/2006 on Education [LOE], as amended by Organic Law 3/2020 [LOMLOE] and article 4 of Royal Decree 1635/2009):

 - the parents/guardians live or work close to the school;

 - per capita income of the family unit;

 - parents or legal guardians working at the educational institution;

 - whether the child has a disability or if his or her parents or brothers and sisters have any degree of disability;

 - condition of gender violence or terrorism victim.

 The autonomous communities and the local administration may establish other criteria within their scope of competence, and schools themselves can add some complementary criteria.